 Configuring Enterprise Search web queries

 When the Enterprise Search is enabled on the Primary Administration Service, you will see the Enterprise Search container in the Web Portal.
-This container has three web queries: AD Users (Enterprise), AD Groups (Enterprise), AD Computers (Enterprise).
+This container has three web queries: AD Users (Enterprise), AD Groups (Enterprise), and AD Computers (Enterprise).
 To search objects across multiple forests these web queries should be configured with each target Active Directory forest and a Secondary Administration Service settings.

 For each Enterprise Search web query for Primary Administration Service you should specify the following settings for Secondary Administration Services: